 As an optometrist here in Fayetteville for over 20 years, I’ve seen firsthand how vision problems can affect a child’s life far beyond just their ability to see the board in class.
-I remember a young patient, let’s call him Michael, from right here in Cumberland County.
+Many parents remember a young patient, let’s call him Michael, from right here in Cumberland County.
 He was a bright kid, but painfully shy.
 His thick glasses were a constant source of teasing, and his parents told me he’d stopped wanting to go to soccer practice.
 Michael’s story is one I’ve heard countless times from families in our community, from Hope Mills to Fort Liberty.
 It’s a story about more than just blurry vision; it’s about a child’s confidence and their place in the world.

 That’s why I’m so passionate about a revolutionary technology called orthokeratology, or Ortho-K. We call our system sleepSEE®.
 It’s a non-surgical solution that uses specially designed contact lenses worn overnight to gently reshape the cornea, the front surface of the eye.
 The result?
 Clear vision all day long, without the need for glasses or daytime contacts.
 But the real magic of Ortho-K isn’t just the clear vision; it’s the transformation I see in kids like Michael.
 It’s about building confidence from the inside out.
 In this article, we’ll explore the profound psychological benefits of Ortho-K for children, from overcoming the social stigma of glasses to unlocking their full potential in every aspect of life.